Citrinate/BoosterManager/BoosterManager/Docs/InventoryHistory.md

 - Earned by voting
 - Earned due to a Steam error in your favor
 - Earned due to game play time
+- Exchanged Gems
 - Expired
 - Gift sent to and redeemed by `<UserName>`
 - Granted by Steam Support
 - Guest pass sent to and redeemed by `<UserName>`
 - Listed on the Community Market
-- Listed on the Steam Community Market
-- Moved to Storage Unit
-- Name Tag applied
 - Packed Gems into a Sack
+- Placed a bid in an auction
 - Purchased a gift
 - Purchased from the store
 - Purchased on the Community Market